 Defaults can be limited to 1024 file descriptors per user on Linux systems.
 Consider increasing this limit to at least 64K.
 For details, see Section 1.1.3, "Setting Maximum File Descriptors" in the Installation Guide.

-Policy agent binaries do not require more than a few MB of disk space, although they may require additional free space to store configuration files, POST data cache files, and others.
-Refer to the installation requirements of your policy agent for more information.
+Web and Java agent binaries do not require more than a few MB of disk space, although they may require additional free space to store configuration files, POST data cache files, and others.
+Refer to the installation requirements of your web or Java agent for more information.

-You should also consider policy agent logging when provisioning disk storage:
+You should also consider the web or Java agent logging when provisioning disk storage:

-Policy agents can log audit messages locally to the agent installation or can send them to the AM instances.
-Refer to the configuration reference of your policy agent for more information.
+Web and Java agents can log audit messages locally to the agent installation or can send them to the AM instances.
+Refer to the configuration reference of your agent for more information.

 Debug messages are logged to files local to the agent installation, and their volume depends on the debug log level.
 In production environments, provision additional storage to ensure you can enable higher debug log levels for diagnostic purposes.